Cutler Hall in Fall

 Key Changes from OBBBA

-The One Big Beautiful Bill Act (OBBBA), which was signed into law on July 4, 2025, made significant changes to federal student financial aid programs.
+The One Big Beautiful Bill Act (OBBBA), also known as the "Working Families Tax Cuts" Act and signed into law on July 4, 2025, made significant changes to federal student financial aid programs.

 OHIO will be flexible with students and families and provide options as we navigate the challenges of implementing this new legislation.
 More information is coming soon about how OHIO will support families.
 We're happy to talk with you and your family about any questions you have.
-Please sign up for a virtual appointment with a financial aid advisor, email us or call us at 740.593.4141.
+Please sign up for an in-person or virtual appointment with a financial aid advisor, email us or call us at 740.593.4141.
+You can also review Frequently Asked Questions from the U.S. Department of Education.
 Ohio University’s Office of Student Financial Aid and Scholarships will continue to update this page to keep you informed.

 Scope of OBBBA